-Neighbourhood Area will contain a diversity of residential housing types, neighbourhood parks, and local roads that will provide housing and amenities for a variety of Okotoks residents.
-Neighbourhood Hub comprehensively planned mixed-use activity centre that is a focal point of the community and serves the commercial needs of the surrounding community.
-The mixed-use area shall include neighbourhood scale commercial uses (grocery store, small-medium scale retail, and other services), medium-high-density residential uses, amenity space, and any other compatible uses.
-Employment Area includes employment generating land uses such as prestige industrial, light industrial, business, or commercial uses.
-Employment Flex Area includes employment generating land uses such as prestige industrial, light industrial, business, or commercial uses.
-Residential uses may be permitted in this area under special policy consideration, as outlined in Section 4.7.
-HS Existing High School Site existing High School site that includes a school building, parking, playfields, a running track, and a stormwater facility.
+- Neighbourhood Area will contain a variety of residential housing types, neighbourhood parks, and local roads that will provide housing and amenities for a diverse residential population. - Neighbourhood Hub Area is a comprehensively planned mixed-use activity centre that is a focal point of the community and serves the commercial needs of the surrounding community.
+The mixed-use area shall include neighbourhood-scale commercial uses (grocery store, small-medium scale retail, and other services), medium to high-density residential uses, amenity space, and other compatible uses. - Employment Area includes employment generating land uses such as prestige industrial, light industrial, business, or commercial uses. - Employment Flex Area includes employment generating land uses such as prestige industrial, light industrial, business, or commercial uses.
+Residential uses may be permitted in this area under special policy consideration, as outlined in Section 4.7. - Existing High School Site existing High School site that includes a school building, parking, playfields, a running track, and a stormwater facility.

 Existing Church Site existing church site and associated parking areas.
-NEF Contour - land uses within the ASP area that are within the 30 NEF (Noise

-Exposure Forecast) from the Air Ranch Airport shall contain only non-residential uses.
+NEF Contour land uses within the ASP area that are within the 30 NEF (Noise Exposure Forecast) from the Air Ranch Airport shall contain only non-residential uses.

-Potential Environmental Reserve existing watercourse and surrounding natural area that requires further evaluation at the NASP stage to determine the potential to be integrated into future development and designated as Environmental Reserve.
-Regional Pathway a pathway system that connects key features of the community including open spaces, commercial areas, and school sites, and connects plan area to 000 surrounding communities.
-Employment- Residential Interface Area existing and future residential portions of the plan area that are adjacent to future employment uses.
-Policy wording in Section 4.9 of this ASP speaks to the appropriate interface conditions with employment uses.
-Golf Course Interface Area portions of the plan area that are adjacent to the existing 11/1 golf course.
-Policy wording in Section 4.10 of this ASP speaks to the appropriate interface conditions with the golf course. $\mathbb{Z}/\mathbb{Z}$ Arterial Road Interface Area portions of the plan area that are adjacent to existing or future arterial roads.
+- Potential Environmental Reserve existing watercourse and surrounding natural area that requires further evaluation at the NASP stage to determine the potential to be integrated into future development and designated as Environmental Reserve. - • Regional Pathway a pathway system that connects key features of the community including open spaces, commercial areas, and school sites, and connects the Plan Area to surrounding communities. - Employment- Residential Interface Area existing and future residential portions of the Plan Area that are adjacent to future employment uses.
+Policy wording in Section 4.9 of this ASP speaks to the appropriate interface conditions with employment uses. - Golf Course Interface Area portions of the Plan Area that are adjacent to the existing golf course.
+Policy wording in Section 4.10 of this ASP speaks to the appropriate interface conditions with the golf course. - Arterial Road Interface Area portions of the Plan Area that are adjacent to existing or future arterial roads.
 Policy wording in Section 4.11 of this ASP speaks to the appropriate interface conditions with arterial roads.